fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 ## gallery

 > **Recommended size: 1270x760px.** JPG.
 PNG.
 GIF.
 Max size: 10MB.
 Upload 2 to 8 images. <br />
+> Show the product.
+Avoid stock images and marketing fluff.
+You can add social proof and a call-to-action to inspire action. <br />
 > The first image is used as the social preview when your link is shared online.

 ## video / Loom